 The pros of sharing a business number for texting

-So let’s start with 4 reasons it can be advantageous and the right decision to share a business texting number.
+To start, think on these 4 reasons it’s advantageous and the right decision to share a number for texting.

 Single point of contact

-With multiple people watching the same number for messages to come in, the less likely it is that messages will be missed or go unanswered.
+With multiple people responsible for the same number, the less likely it is that messages will be missed or go unanswered.

-As another plus, sharing a number means every conversation will be in one place for teammates to look back on.
-That means greater responsibility too because people can see exactly what’s been said in the past.
+As another plus, sharing a number means every conversation saves in one place for teammates to look back on.
+This helps you provide better customer experiences because, in theory, everyone knows what’s been said.

 The cons of sharing a business number for texting

-Now let’s go through the biggest reasons you don’t want to share a number.
+Now let’s go through the biggest reasons you should avoid sharing the same number.

-When everyone has their own individual number, that allows them to be themselves and really build personal relationships.
-There will be no question that there’s a real person on the other end answering questions and taking care of customer needs.
-The more human and relatable a business seems, the more successful it usually turns out to be.
+However, when everyone has their own individual number, that allows them to showcase their own personality and build individual relationships.
+Customers will have no doubts that there’s a real person on the other end answering questions and taking care of them.

-If your whole intention is for the number to strictly exist as a texting line for the business (and not someone communicating on behalf of the business), then maybe this isn’t a con for you.
-But in that case you might not even need a long-code number.
+If your whole intention is for the number to strictly exist as a generic texting line (and not someone communicating on behalf of the business), this may not be a con for you.

-No matter how organized everyone thinks they are, if multiple employees are texting from the same number, eventually multiple employees will be responding at one time to the same person.
+No matter how organized everyone thinks they are, if multiple employees use the same number, eventually multiple employees will be responding to the same person at the same time.

-Things will also get confusing when recipients of messages receive mixed answers if they’re talking to different people at different times.
-While technically everyone has visibility into past conversations, not everyone is going to go back and read past messages.
-Responding without full context will definitely happen.
+Things also get confusing when recipients of messages receive mixed answers when talking to different employees at different times.
+While technically everyone has visibility into past conversations, not everyone will always go back to read old messages.

-If multiple people are all pretending to be the same person or even if everyone is just communicating as “the business,” you’ll have to pay close attention to the voice and brand.
+All businesses need to brand their business texting, whether numbers are shared or not.
+But if multiple people all pretend to be the same person or even if everyone just communicates as “the business,” you have to pay extra attention to the brand’s voice.

 When everyone has their own number, recipients of messages will expect messages to sound different when different people text them.
 But when it’s supposedly the “same person,” that’s going to be tougher to maintain.

 The longer everyone communicates via text on behalf of the business, the more in sync everyone will become.
-But that process starts over when you bring on new employees and want them to respond to texts as well.
-You’d better have a really solid process for training.
+But that process starts over when you bring on new employees and want them to respond just like the rest of you.

 Lack of boundaries

-While it’s generally advantageous to have more availability for people to contact you, it’s also a disadvantage at the same time.
-If your team is small and someone has to be available at all times to respond, this could impede their other work responsibilities as well as a healthy work-life balance.
+While it’s generally advantageous to make it as easy as possible for people to contact you, it’s also a disadvantage at the same time.
+If your team is small and someone has to be available at all times on the shared number, this could impede their other work responsibilities as well as a non-work responsibilities.

-Depending on the plan/account you choose from a business texting service, sharing the number could quickly lead to hitting account limits.
-If everyone sends messages from a single number, you’re much more likely to reach limits than if each person has their own number.
+Depending on the account type you choose from a business texting service, sharing the number could quickly lead to hitting account limits.
+Most commonly this includes monthly message limits and contact limits.

 And thinking of limitations in more abstract terms, with individual business texting numbers, each employee can take individual responsibility and really perfect their communication style.
 They then have ownership over relationships and (hopefully) feel more invested in the company’s success.

-Whether or not employees share a number for business texting is ultimately up to the business’s current needs.
-Here at Skipio, we have seen businesses do very well with a shared number that everyone is responsible for.
+Whether or not employees share a number for business texting is ultimately determined by the team’s current needs.
+Here at Skipio, we’ve seen small businesses do very well with a shared number that everyone is responsible for.

-However, if you do choose for employees or teams to share a number, that is always a short-term solution.
-If you want the greatest impact and reach the most people in the most personal way, employees need to have their own numbers.
+However, if you do choose for employees to share a number, no matter that size of the business, that is always a short-term solution.
+If you want the greatest impact and to reach the most people in the most personal way, employees need to have their own numbers.

 Skipio makes it incredibly affordable for any business to start nurturing leads and talking with customers through texting.
-You can even start out with our free plan — it’s a simple process to upgrade and create new accounts as you need more numbers for a growing business.
+Schedule a time to talk with a rep and learn how Skipio will work for your team — it’s a simple process to upgrade and create new accounts as you need more numbers for a growing business.